 Criticism could be levelled at the dodgy old age make-up at Cyborg 2’s close.
 They render the film’s sign-off more accidentally hilarious than bittersweet but it’s a minor and forgivable quibble.
 Ditto the lack of any explicit robot FX which, other than a stunning, KNB-conjured endoskeleton right at the start, are maddeningly absent, robbing Cyborg 2 of a proper robo-shlock pop.
 As said, though, it’s trivial.
 Cyborg 2 is so stylish, so richly orchestrated, and so enthusiastically delivered that to claim it as anything other than brilliantly entertaining is grossly inaccurate.

 Cyborg 2: Stealth Sequel Sneaks onto Video Store Shelves by Steve Biodrowski, Imagi-Movies, Vol. 2, No. 1, Fall 1994.

 ‘Cyborg 2’ by Anthony C. Ferrante, Fangoria #129, December 1993.
 The article gives a breakdown of several calamities that plagued the film’s production too: an unspecified cast and crew member’s fingers were inadvertently shot off in a botched firearm gag; a cameraman took a tumble into some water; a roof caved in on the crew; an explosion went wrong and burnt multiple stuntmen; and some poor sod almost choked to death eating their lunch.

-Schroeder would return for Cyborg 3: The Recycler (1994), a worthy franchise capper.
+Schroeder would return — albeit under protest — for Cyborg 3: The Recycler (1994), an acceptable franchise capper.

 Further Jolie titbits: the seventeen year-old Jolie was recommended to audition by her kickboxing teacher and applied for — and was granted — an emancipation order so she could work Cyborg 2’s non-union hours.